omnitest-app/demo/README.md

 ### Motivation

-1. User value: A testing plan that is a synthesis of features, test cases and implementation focuses all efforts naturally towards user value.
+1. **User value**: A testing plan that is a synthesis of features, test cases and implementation focuses all efforts naturally towards user value.
-2. Freedom to refactor: The automatically generated change-based test plan improves product team's ability to modify the codebase safely.
+2. **Freedom to refactor**: The automatically generated change-based test plan improves product team's ability to modify the codebase safely.
 Easier and cheaper maintenace leads to more effective feature development.
-3. Omnitest is fast: Waiting is reduced in multiple ways, because a near instant automatic analysis can be run at will, by those who need it, at any stage of development.
+3. **Faster feedback loops**: Waiting is reduced in multiple ways, because a near instant automatic analysis can be run at will, by those who need it, at any stage of development.

-**Benefit calculation**
+#### Benefit calculations

+**Test plan creation**

 In a pilot case, a comparable testing plan to an 8 hour effort over 3 days using a wiki-like system was achieved with Omnitest in minutes.

 Simplified, assuming such a workload on
-- a monthly basis: 12*8h =
+- a monthly basis: 12*8h = 96h/year
-- a weekly basis: 52*8h =
+- a weekly basis: 52*8h = 416h/year

+with an hourly cost between 30€ to 100€, using Omnitest could reduce costs by
+- 2880€ to 12480€ for 30€/h cost
+- 9600€ to 41600€ for 100€/h cost

 ## User Guide